 You enter schools as a teacher - albeit, a pre-service teacher.
-We deliberately call you a pre-service teacher rather than "trainee teacher" or "student teacher" to reinforce this idea.
-While we appreciate that you are in the process of becoming a teacher, you must conduct yourself in the same way as an employed member of the profession.
+We deliberately call you a pre-service teacher rather than "trainee teacher" to reinforce this idea.
+While we appreciate that you are still in the process of becoming a teacher, you must conduct yourself in the same way as an employed member of the profession - you are an emerging professional.
 This carries important obligations with it.

-It means that, as a pre-service teacher, you are bound by the Teaching Council of Aotearoa New Zealand's Our code, our standards.
-The link below takes you to a Teaching Council of Aotearoa New Zealand document that spells out the behaviours that honour the code and those that don't: https://teachingcouncil.nz/content/our-code-our-standards Refer back also to the Minimum expectations on practicum, on page 4 for what this means as a preservice teacher on practicum.
+It means that, as a pre-service teacher, you are bound by the Teaching Council of Aotearoa New Zealand's Our Code, Our Standards.
+The link below takes you to a Teaching Council of Aotearoa New Zealand document that spells out the behaviours that honour the code and those that don't: Our Code, Our Standards:: Teaching Council of Aotearoa New Zealand Refer back also to the Minimum expectations on practicum on page 4 for what this means as a pre-service teacher on practicum.